-Dr. Douglas Salm and Dr. James Syverud are proud to specialize in age-related macular degeneration (AMD).
-AMD is a deterioration of the eye's macula, which is a small area in the retina — the light-sensitive tissue lining the back of the eye.
-The macula is the part of the retina that is responsible for your central vision, allowing you to see fine details clearly.
-Many people are not aware that they have macular degeneration until they have a noticeable vision problem or until it is detected during an eye examination.
+Age-related macular degeneration (AMD) is a deterioration of the eye’s macula.
+The macula is the center of the retina which is responsible for our ability to read and recognize faces.
+Many people are not aware they have macular degeneration until they experience a noticeable loss of vision or the condition is detected during a routine eye exam.